Skip to main content

 </Form>

-{#snippet children({ errors, processing })} is Svelte’s snippet syntax — the content block passed into a component (equivalent to Vue slots or React render props). errors and processing are computed and injected automatically by the Form component.
-Form fields use the native name attribute instead of bind:value, so the browser’s standard form data collection handles serialisation.
+{#snippet children({ errors, processing })} is Svelte’s snippet syntax—a content block passed to a component (equivalent to Vue slots or React render props). errors and processing are computed and provided automatically by the Form component.
+Form fields use HTML-native name attributes rather than bind:value, and the browser’s standard form data collection does the work.

 Starter kit pattern

-The starter kit uses Wayfinder to manage routes as objects. store.form() returns an object containing action and method which is spread onto <Form>.
+The starter kit uses Wayfinder to manage routes as objects. store.form() returns an object containing the route object’s action and method, which is spread onto <Form>.

 <script lang="ts">